songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_custom-policies.md

 ## {{% task %}} (Advanced) Private Container Registries

 To improve security many companies run private container registries nowadays.
-The goal is to enforce that you can only run images from your own registry.
+The goal is to enforce that you can only run images from your certain registries.

-Create a Kyverno Policy with "Audit" Level which checks if your images are from docker.io.
-Then try to run an image from annoter registry like quay.io i.e. [quay.io/jitesoft/alpine](quay.io/jitesoft/alpine).
-As most images from docker.io don't have the prefix you can also just exclude quay.io for demonstration purposes.
+Create a Kyverno Policy with "Audit" Level which checks if your images (i.e. [quay.io/jitesoft/alpine](quay.io/jitesoft/alpine)) are pulled from quay.io and warns about that.